 NOTE — Here converters are fibre producers, moulders, etc.

-This Standard (Part 1) continues to provide a designation system for PET recyclates as in the original version, namely, data blocks comprising positions for indicating different attributes of the recyclates.
+This standard (Part 1) continues to provide a designation system for PET recyclates as in the original version, namely, data blocks comprising positions for indicating different attributes of the recyclates.
 However, in this revision the constituents of data blocks have been reorganized to make a grouping of attributes.
 Thus, attributes of the recyclates that reflect ‘information’ (the polymer, the recyclate and the process) are placed ahead of those ‘measured’ (properties and levels of contaminants).

 In this revision, only attributes that are in the recycler's control have been given in the mandatory data blocks and other attributes (for example, the intended application of the recyclate) are given in an optional data block at the end of the designation system.
 This revised designation system allows codification of a variety of recyclate formation processes present in the evolving field of PET recycling.